x5y/nginx-docker-playbook/README.md

 Run scripts on container
 * Runs a word count script on the default nginx page and outputs it to the terminal
-* Creates cron jobs to log docker container health and status to a resource log
+* Creates cron jobs to log docker container health and status to a resource log at ```{work_dir}/log/resource.log```
 * You can access the resource log at [ec2_public_dns]/resource.html

-## Risks
+## Risks / Limitations

 * The playbook isn't fully idempotent.
 It will always create a new EC2 instance.
-* There is no clean up task, so you'll have to do it manuall through the AWS web console.
+* There is no clean up task, so you'll have to do it manually through the AWS web console.
 * It will endlessly log the container status, so may potentially run out of disk space.
 * The centos user has passwordless sudo, so anybody with ssh access can run anything as root.